bustoutsolutions/siesta/README.md

 # Siesta

-iOS REST Client Framework
+**iOS REST Client Framework**

-**TL;DR**: Drastically simplifies app code by providing a client-side cache of observable models for RESTful resources.
+Drastically simplifies app code by providing a client-side cache of observable models for RESTful resources.

 * **OS:** iOS 8+
 * **Languages:** Written in Swift, supports Swift and Objective-C